That Hamilton Woman-1941

 God’s Own Country (2017) is a British, romantic, LGBT-themed drama directed by Francis Lee, making his directorial film debut.

-God’s Own Country is a rich story of romance and the only real obstacles that Johnny and Gheorghe face are internal struggles.
+God’s Own Country is a rich story of romance, and the only real obstacles that Johnny and Gheorghe face are internal struggles.

 Besides Johnny’s grandmother and perhaps his father, no characters seem aware that the men are a couple.

-The cinematography is gorgeous and a perfect backdrop for the love story.
-The farm is lush with spacious green rolling hills for miles and miles.
-The animals the family raise are lamb and cattle and more than one scene features a beautiful birth and the nuzzling of the parent to its newborn baby.
-Sadly one birth is also a breach, which is tough to watch.
+The family raises lamb and cattle, and more than one scene features a beautiful birth and the nuzzling of the parent to the newborn baby.
+Sadly, one birth is also a breach, which is tough to watch.

 The themes of life and birth perhaps mirror the feelings and emotions that Gheorghe and Johnny experience- new love.

-Throughout God’s Own Country I frequently drew comparisons to arguably the most mainstream and revolutionary film in LGBT history- that of 2005’s Brokeback Mountain.
+Throughout God’s Own Country, I frequently drew comparisons to arguably the most mainstream and revolutionary film in LGBT history- that of 2005’s Brokeback Mountain.

-In fact, both films could be companion pieces.
+Both films could be companion pieces.

 Especially with English and cockney accents, this was made doubly challenging.
 Regardless, both men are lonely, even despondent, but why?
 What happened to Johnny’s mother?
 Where are Gheorghe’s parents or his family?

-Upstart Francis Lee carves a quiet, thoughtful yet compelling story of unexpected love that develops between two lonely men in a remote area of the United Kingdom.
-God’s Own Country (2017) paints a nearly perfect experience, slow yes, but featuring exceptional acting from both leads, as well as the two supporting turns.
+Upstart Francis Lee carves a quiet, thoughtful, yet compelling story of unexpected love that develops between two lonely men in a remote area of the United Kingdom.

 Vanity Fair-2004